 Hospital lab technicians need to know how to use medical equipment, such as cell counters, microscopes and testing utensils.
 These technicians need to be able to decipher chemicals, body fluids, microorganisms and be able to understand medical terminology.
 They should have excellent communication and computer skills as they need to be able to report test results to physicians quickly and accurately.

 The employment opportunities for medical and clinical laboratory technicians, including hospital lab technicians, are expected to increase 14% from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS).
 This increase may be due to the growing number of aging individuals who have medical issues and/or require lab work.
 The BLS states that, in May 2017, medical and clinical laboratory technologists and technicians working in general medical or surgical hospitals earned a median yearly salary of $54,670.

 Individuals with a passion for healthcare technology and laboratory work may consider the following alternative career options:

 By earning an associate's degree in chemical technology or applied science, these professionals seek jobs working with chemical engineers and chemists using specific techniques and instrumentation in research, development and production of chemical products.
-From 2014-2024, the BLS predicted job growth of 2% in this field, which is a slower than average rate compared to other job sectors.
-According to the BLS, chemical techs earned a mean yearly wage of $48,730 in 2015.
+From 2016-2026, the BLS predicted job growth of 4% in this field, which is a slower than average rate compared to other job sectors.
+According to the BLS, chemical techs earned a median yearly wage of $47,280 in 2017.

 These technicians normally complete bachelor's degrees in biology or a related field, including laboratory experience.
 They work alongside medical and biological scientists conducting lab experiments and tests.
-A fast as average increase in jobs, at 5%, was projected by the BLS during the 2014-2024 decade.
-In 2015, biological technicians earned a mean salary of $45,230 per year, the BLS said.
+Faster-than-average increase in jobs, at 10%, was projected by the BLS during the 2016-2026 decade.
+In 2017, biological technicians earned a median salary of $43,800 per year, the BLS said.